Frequently Asked Questions

 How long have you been doing this type of work?

-After taking the seminar at Missing Pet Partnership, I worked alongside another person in her own company here in Northern California for several months as an independent contractor.
+After taking the seminar at Missing Pet Partnership in 2008, I worked alongside another person in her own company here in Northern California for several months as an independent contractor.
 This person was the instructor at the MPP seminar.
 I went out on as many searches with her as possible, and I also did some independent work of posting flyers and posters, which did not include the use of a search dog.
 At this time, I was also training Dino for searches in the future.

 It took me about a month to get my own business going and finish up on Dino’s training.
 I started my own business full time in April 2009.
 As of April 2010, I have done over 900 cases, all of which are posted on my blog.